An Overview of Arizona Divorce Litigation

-Every divorce is unique — because your family, situation and judge won’t be the same as your neighbors’, colleagues’ or friends’.
-A divorce isn’t quick or immediate, either.
-While these proceedings can take a few months to a year or more to finalize, some proactive preparation on your end can help speed up the process on our end.
+Every divorce is unique — because your family and situation won’t be the same as your neighbors’, colleagues’ or friends’.
+While traditional proceedings can take a few months to a year or more to finalize, some proactive preparation — or opting for a DIY Divorce — can help speed up the process.

 Family Law 101

-Before you dive in, here are a few legal terms you’ll likely hear often throughout the divorce process.
+No matter which approach you take, here are a few legal terms you may hear often throughout the divorce process.

 • Petition for Dissolution: The Petition for Dissolution marks the start of divorce litigation, A.K.A. “filing for divorce.”
 One party in a marriage files the petition and serves it on the other party.